unrepentantgeek/Duet4OBKP/Calibration.md

 # First print

-Print the [calibration_frame.stl](./calibration_frame.stl).
+Print the [Calibration Square.stl](stl/Calibration%20Square.stl).
 If you have set any slicer tweaks such as 'Inset surface' or 'Horizontal size compensation' you should disable them for now.
 Once the print is complete, mark the front top with a marker for reference, and remove it from the print bed.

 Measure the thickness at several points around the perimiter.
 It should be 5mm thick.
 Otherwise: